Chair: Timothy J. Cook

 Department Office: Eppley, Room 450

 The Education Department develops “Effective Leaders in the Jesuit Tradition” who will work toward the optimal learning of every student.
 The programs integrate Jesuit charisms, technology, cultural issues, and authentic assessments.
-There are two undergraduate programs: elementary education (major) and secondary education (co-major); three graduate programs: M.Ed. (majors: elementary, secondary); M.S. in educational leadership (elementary, secondary, or PK-12), and school counseling (elementary or secondary).
-Students in the Magis Catholic Teacher Corps are enrolled in one of the graduate programs.
+There are three undergraduate programs: elementary education (major), early childhood (certificate), and secondary education (co-major); and four graduate programs: M.Ed. (majors: elementary, secondary); M.S. in educational leadership (elementary, secondary, or PK-12), school counseling (elementary, secondary, or PK-12), and a graduate certificate in early childhood education.
+Students in the Magis Catholic Teacher Corps are enrolled in one of the graduate programs that we offer.
 Many courses include field experience at an elementary or secondary school, and students must arrange their own transportation.
 Prior to any education program coursework or field experience, the student must sign and have notarized an affidavit assuring that a) the student does not have a felony or misdemeanor conviction involving abuse, neglect, or sexual misconduct and b) the student is in sound mental capacity.
 The student must maintain this status throughout the program.
 Prior to the first field experience and again prior to student teaching, the student must have a satisfactory background check through the Education Department.

 The Department of Education is accredited by the National Council for Accreditation of Teacher Education (NCATE) and approved by the State of Nebraska.